anoyaro84/anoyaro84.github.io/_posts/2019-12-31-vim-setting.markdown

 <h3> 2.
 Plugin installation with Vundle </h3>

 Then, plugins are installed using Vundle, mostly conscerns editing `.vimrc`.
+To install Vundle, run the following command (see also the <a href="https://github.com/VundleVim/Vundle.vim">official repository of Vundle</a>).

+{% highlight shell %}
+git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
+{% endhighlight %}

-To install a plugin with Vundle:
+To install a plugin with Vundle, add the following in `.vimrc`:

 {% highlight shell %}
 set rtp+=~/.vim/bundle/Vundle.vim